When is IGA Purple Bra Day?

-Last year alone, Breast Cancer Care WA supported over 1,000 women and men thanks to the generous support of the WA Community.
+Last year alone, Breast Cancer Care WA supported over 1,000 families thanks to the generous support of the West Australian community.

 How do I register to take part in IGA Purple Bra Day?

-You can sign up HERE to get your free fundraising pack and awesome purple bra.
+You can sign up HERE to get your free fundraising pack and purple bra.

 What should I do for IGA Purple Bra Day?

-We provide you with the Purple Bra to be worn OVER your clothes, so all you need to do is put it on and encourage everyone to dig deep and donate to you!
+We provide you with the purple bra to be worn OVER your clothes, so all you need to do is put it on and encourage everyone to dig deep and donate to you!
 You can raise even more funds with raffles, auctions and competitions!
-You can find more tips HERE.

 What’s the cost?

-It’s free to register for IGA Purple Bra Day and collect your #breastfriends pack (including your one size fits all purple bra).
-This way you’ll have everything you need to start fundraising.
+It’s free to register for IGA Purple Bra Day and collect your #breastfriends pack (including your purple bra).
+Your pack has fundraising tips, banking details and everything you need to start fundraising.

 Where does the money I raise go?

 IGA Purple Bra Day is Breast Cancer Care WA’s largest annual fundraiser.
-The funds raised will allow us to continue to provide personalised support to women, men and their families affected by breast cancer.
-This can be by way of counselling appointments, helping with the weekly cleaning services, dropping patients to and from medical appointments, helping to pay household bills, support from our Breast Care Nurses and so much more.
-You can findout more about us at www.breastcancer.org.au.
+The funds raised allow us to continue to provide personalised support to women, men and their families affected by breast cancer, free of charge.
+This can be by way of counselling appointments, helping with the weekly cleaning services, dropping patients to and from medical appointments, helping to pay household bills, care from our specialist breast care nurses and counsellors, support group and art therapy classes - and so much more.
+You can find out more about us at www.breastcancer.org.au.